Faizan-Siddiqui1/react-crud-application-master/README.md

 # React Crud Applications

-> A CRUD application which edits user records in React.
+> A CRUD application which edits user records in React..
 ## Project Setup